Chapter 27:

 The Children of Eris

-Two hours before dawn broke, David, Rebecca and the Raven snuck out of their room and made their way up the steep stone steps towards the Shadow Tombs.
+Two hours before dawn broke, David, Rebecca and the Raven ventured out and made their way up the steep stone steps toward the Shadow Tombs.

 Maybe it would’ve been better to leave Rebecca behind, David wondered.
-I brought her along because I was scared she might try to run away or try to tell that town full of soldiers and adventurers about us, but then again.
+I brought her along because I was worried she might try to tell the village about us, but.
 He glanced over his shoulder at her trembling form.
-I don’t think she would dare, especially not after last night.
+I don’t think she would, especially not after last night.

 Even though they were both human in David’s mind, there was no way that they could have a normal conversation with one another.

-There wasn’t anyone who he could talk to normally.
+There wasn’t anyone David could talk to normally.

 Everyone saw him as the tyrannical and cruel Demon Emperor and nothing else.

-He thought back to the pleasant conversation he’d had with Nate and Mellissa, the warm and welcoming villagers and how he didn’t have to be the Demon Emperor here.
+He thought back to the pleasant conversation he’d had with Nate and Mellissa, the villagers and how he didn’t have to be the Demon Emperor here.

 Stop it!